 WE'RE REDUCING THE AMOUNT OF CHEMICALS IN THE ENVIRONMENT.

-In 2012, amidst an Earthjustice lawsuit and intense public pressure, the maker of methyl iodide—a cancer-causing pesticide used on strawberries and other crops—pulled the product’s federal registration, ending its use on our food supply.
+Amidst an Earthjustice lawsuit and intense public pressure, the maker of methyl iodide—a cancer-causing pesticide used on strawberries and other crops—pulled the product’s federal registration in 2012, ending its use on our food supply.
 These victories and others ensure that every member of the public—whether farmworker, housewife, 5th grader or stock trader—is protected from exposure to toxic substances.